qrzn23/min/wip/confessions/content.md

 There seems no reason why one should ever stop once one has got on to this third wind.
 I take it that one does so exactly as a steam engine stops; when the physical conditions constrain one.

-Once one has got one's third wind a single night's repose is no longer adequate; it seems as if one had outraged nature.[1]
+Once one has got one's third wind a single night's repose is no longer adequate; it seems as if one had outraged nature.^[WEH Note: This is confirmed by my experience in a 30 mile hike on Mt.
+Tam. in Marin County, California.
+Second wind before attaining the peak, small heart stoppage of a second or so on attaining the height, second wind again on the way back after a rest, great exhaustion, sudden cut into third wind and ran the last five miles — at a rate impossible at the start of the hike!
+It did take two days to recover.
+During third wind, no pain; but the forest seemed suffused with a spectral light at dusk and strange lights moved in the sky.
+Probably a consequence of opiate production in the brain as a result of extreme stress reaction.]
 I have found that whether I walked on third wind one hour, or thirty-six, the reaction was pretty much the same.
 On this occasion we had to lie up for two days before we could go on.
 The psychology of this stage was interesting.
 While we were walking across totally featureless desert, we were simply unconscious, entirely inaccessible to any impression; but the sight of an oasis, by arousing hope, awoke us to a consciousness of our physical agony.
 The last mile was an interminable atrocity.
 When we reached the palms the shade gave us no relief whatever; the improved physical conditions simply intensified our sufferings, for we could not rest before reaching the houses.

 One of the effects of travel of this kind, as opposed to the regular expedition, with its definite objective and its consequent insulation from the current of ordinary life, is that every incident acquires an intense and absolute value of its own.
 One can, for example, love as it is utterly impossible to do in any other conditions.
 Every moment of one's life becomes charged with unimaginable intensity, since there is nothing to interfere with one's absorption.
 The multiplicity of incident in civilized life makes even the holiest honeymoon a medley; delight is dulled by distraction.